-The WHO Radio Wise Guys can be heard on WHO Radio in Des Moines, Iowa on 1040 AM or streaming online at WHORadio.com.
-The show airs from 12:00 noon to 2:00 pm Central Time on Saturday afternoons.
+The WHO Radio Wise Guys airs on WHO Radio in Des Moines, Iowa on 1040 AM or streaming online at WHORadio.com.
+The show airs from 1 to 2 pm Central Time on Saturday afternoons.
 A podcast of show highlights is also available.
+Leave comments and questions on the Wise Guys Facebook page or e-mail them to email@example.com.

 Scary days in the skies: People are buying high-powered lasers online and flashing them into the eyes of airline pilots.
 A pilot on an American Airlines flight in Austin, Texas, was injured by one of these laser incidents earlier this week, and a guy in the San Francisco area was just arrested for flashing lasers into the eyes of the pilots of a police helicopter.
 It's recently happened in Montreal and London, too.
 If we find it impossible to control the sale and purchase of these high-powered lasers (which we probably will), then the next-best solution will have to come from in-cockpit technology to protect the eyes of the pilots.